Ksbhargav-creator/mp-spice/README.md

 ### 5. Future direction

-The Tier 1 result argues for a **per-row diagnostic**, not more matrices at the same aggregate granularity: pair each row's *own* dynamic range against that row's *own* residual contribution, rather than summarizing a whole matrix into one mean/max. `rajat13` may have a small number of genuinely bad rows that a matrix-wide summary washes out entirely.
-Bigger/stiffer matrices (`rajat30`, currently running) are still worth the pass/fail contrast, but the Tier 1 result suggests the current histogram granularity may not surface it even at scale.
+The dynamic-range-vs-accuracy question still argues for a **per-row diagnostic**, not more matrices at the same aggregate granularity: pair each row's *own* dynamic range against that row's *own* residual contribution, rather than summarizing a whole matrix into one mean/max. `rajat13` may have a small number of genuinely bad rows that a matrix-wide summary washes out entirely.

+`rajat30` (644K rows) already ran once and showed a large quire gain in Table 2 (residual res 7.57e-01→4.87e-03, ferr 9.92e-02→1.25e-03) — but that run used the pre-fix double-casting code, so it needs to be re-run with the fixed code before that number can be trusted. `rajat03` needs the same treatment (too slow to finish in the sandbox this fix was verified in).
+Both are the immediate next step, not new diagnostics.

 ---